-It is important for transportation plans and investments to be based on goals and desired outcomes that can also be supported by measurable data.
-Establishing performance-based criteria helps us measure the progress we've made toward reaching our community goals and can help us track whether our actions have led to the results we intended.
-Historical trend data for the Lexington area was outlined in Chapter 2 and serves as a baseline that can be used for performance tracking as we move forward.
-These indicators will also help inform our Congestion Management Process.
+It is important for transportation plans and investment strategies to be based on agreed-upon goals and desired outcomes that can also be supported by measurable data.
+Establishing performancebased criteria associated with our community goals can help us track whether there has been meaningful progress over time.
+Historical trend data for the Lexington area was outlined in Chapter 2 and serves as a baseline that can be used for deliberate performance tracking as we move forward.
+These indicators will help inform whether or not actions from the MTP are resulting in the desired goals and outcomes.
+Note how CMP will facilitate collection and monitoring of congestion-related data.

-2040 MTP Goal 2040 MTP Performance Measure Desired Target Trend , Safety Number of fatalities Number of injuries Collision rates (vehicles, bike, pedestrian, transit) Critical Crash Rates Down Down Down Down Access/Choices Population within 1/2 mile transit Transit ridership Paratransit efficiency Vanpool ridership Up Up Up Up Connectivity Sidewalk & bikeway mileage Up Efficiency/ Reliability/ Maintenance Travel Time Index Vehicle Hours Travel Volume to Capacity Ratio Transit on-time performance Road/bridge condition Average commute time Down Down Down Up Up Down Economic Vitality Combined housing & transportation cost Regional commute time Down Down Community Character / Environment Bike/ped/transit/carpool mode share Vehicle Miles of Travel (VMT/capita) Number of alternative fuel vehicles Up Down Up Health and Wellness Ozone level / air quality violation Obesity rate Physical activity rate Down Down Up
+2040 MTP Goal 2040 MTP Performance Measure Desired Trend Target Safety Number of fatalities Number of injuries Collision rates (vehicles, bike, pedestrian, transit) Critical Crash Rates Down Down Down Down Access/Choices Population within 1/2 mile transit Transit ridership Paratransit efficiency Vanpool ridership Uр Uр Uр Uр Connectivity Sidewalk & bikeway mileage Up Efficiency/ Reliability/ Maintenance Travel Time Index Vehicle Hours Travel Volume to Capacity Ratio Transit on-time performance Road/bridge condition Average commute time Down Down Down Up Up Down Economic Vitality Combined housing & transportation cost Regional commute time Down Down Community Character / Environment Bike/ped/transit/carpool mode share Vehicle Miles of Travel (VMT/capita) Number of alternative fuel vehicles Up Down Up Health and Wellness Ozone level / air quality violation Obesity rate Physical activity rate Down Down Up

-^{} Targets will be set in coordination with FHWA, KYTC and Lextran.
+\ Targets will be set in coordination with FHWA, KYTC and Lextran.